Cosan: ethanol and electricity in Brazil

-Cosan says they are the largest ethanol producer in Brazil and the second largest in the world, having sold 824.7 million liters during the fiscal year 2005.
+Cosan says they are the largest ethanol producer in Brazil and the second-largest in the world, having sold 824.7 million liters during the fiscal year 2005.
 They also claim to be the largest exporter of ethanol in the world, having exported 298.3 million liters during the fiscal year 2005.
-On our way from Indaiatuba, we saw Alcool (ethanol) being sold for R$1.39 (Reals) and was told that was somewhere around 60 cents a liter.
+On our way from Indaiatuba, we saw Alcool (ethanol) being sold for R$1.39 (Reals) and was told that it was somewhere around 60 cents a liter.
 If those 825 million liters that Cosan sold were at 60 cents a liter that is $USD49.5 million that Brazil did not spend on foreign imported oil.
-And that is from just one ethanol producing group, and it doesn’t include what Cosan sold overseas.
-Cosan says they are the second largest producer of ethanol, globally and second largest retailer of ethanol locally.
+And that is from just one ethanol-producing group, and it doesn’t include what Cosan sold overseas.
+Cosan says they are the second-largest producer of ethanol, globally and the second-largest retailer of ethanol locally.